Do top level executives fear failure, and if so, how do they handle it?

 “This is more common than you may guess.”

-But there is another fear of failure that lurks below the surface, causing us to test our courage muscle in smaller doses.
+The fear of failure lurks beneath the surface, causing us to test our courage muscle in smaller doses.
 This is the fear of not being all that you think you can be, or what you think others expect you to be.

 When I became an entrepreneur just four years ago, it was a huge change.
 I no longer had financing.
 I no longer had resources.
 I no longer had someone else to make the final decision.
 Fear of Failure was a heavy yoke on my neck.
 Even though I, too, had a long record of career success, I had never done this before.
 I thought a lot about failure before I launched that first program in 2013.
 And though very successful for the first one, I could only think, “What if I was just lucky and can’t do it again?”
 Four years later, I still have fears.
 Fears of disappointing my employees is highest on that list.